hjwp/Book-TDD-Web-Dev-Python/server-quickstart.md

 Once you have a domain, you need to set up a couple of **A-records** in its DNS configuration, one for your "staging" subdomain and one for your "live" subdomain.
-Mine are *superlists.ottg.eu* and *superlists-staging.ottg.eu* for example.
+Mine are *superlists.ottg.co.uk* and *staging.ottg.co.uk* for example.

 *(tip: DNS changes take time to propagate, so if your domain doesn't